kelseywood/Bremia-lactucae-WY-effector-characterization/intrinsic_disorder/README.md

 - usage:

-	1. run VSL2 PONDR file to get the raw output into a textfile
+	1. run VSL2 PONDR file to get the raw output into a textfile.

+	**Note**: this **run_pondr.sh** reformats the fasta file to be a single line fasta file (each sequence string is in a single line and doesn't span multiple lines), and the script also removes the '*' characters. these are requirements by VSL2, and you can see the formatted fasta file in the same directory with the '_formatted' suffix

 		example usage: bash run_pondr.sh (Input fasta file) (Output text file)